Starjammers: Age of Apocalypse

 In this reality, the formation of the Starjammers is essentially the same as in the main reality.
 They consisted of slaves that broke free during the reign of Emperor D'Ken.
 They included Earthman Christopher Summers, Ch'od, Hepzibah, and Raza Longknife.
 Early on in their time together, Chris was infected with a Brood embryo and would return to Earth leaving the Starjammers without a leader; however, the circumstances behind this would be unrevealed.

 The Starjammers would eventually find someone who could lead them in the form of Deathbird, the former ruler of the Shi'ar Empire, who had been removed from the throne by her evil brother D'Ken.
 When the X-Ternals arrived in the Shi'ar galaxy, they were saved by the Starjammers from the crystallization wave caused by the destabilized M'Kraan Crystal.

 The group took the X-Ternals to the planet where the Crystal was kept so that they could collect a shard of it to save the universe.
 Only Deathbird would accompany the X-Ternals to the planets surface where their mission would be a success.
 It would also see D'Ken left in a paralyzed state, trapped within the crystal.

 Mutant X

 In this reality, the Starjammers consist of Cyclops, Binary, Lockheed, Nova, and Silver Surfer.

 In other media

 Television

-The Starjammers appeared in the X-Men episode "The Phoenix Saga" as well as the episode "Orphan's End".
+The Starjammers appeared in the X-Men episodes "The Phoenix Saga" and "Orphan's End".